-This is the first time I set foot on German Soil though I had transited many times through Frankfurt airport, thanks to the State of Saxony that invited me to visit it.
-As the ritual goes sharing my first impressions of the Germany, Saxony and Dresden.
+This is the first time I set foot on German soil though I had transited many times through Frankfurt airport, thanks to the State of Saxony that invited me to visit it.
+As the ritual goes sharing my first impressions of Germany, Saxony, and Dresden.

 1. Germans work with clockwork punctuality.
 If I had to choose one word to describe them, it would be precision.
 For someone who is a stickler for time, this was heavenly, though being a group of Indians traveling together we did falter at many places.

 2. It is common knowledge that most European cities are very neat and clean.
 During my morning walks around the city of Dresden, I got to see how they clean the city.
 There was this guy burning all the grass sprouting out of the sidewalks and cobbled streets using a moving gas cylinder.
 There was another old man who was picking up all the cigarette butts from the road using a small instrument.
 Probably the only thing that people throw on the road there.

 3. Leipzig – a name that we kept fumbling with, was a sheer discovery.
 A city that celebrates music and musicians.
 There is a music trail that can be traced through the stainless steel musical signs on the floor that takes you through the monuments and museums dedicated to the musicians.
 Leipzig – an erstwhile trader’s town had an important role to play in German reunification that I would write later about.

 4. Thanks to our hosts, I got excellent vegetarian food everywhere, though I ended up consuming my yearly quota of cheese in less than a week.